mucommander/mucommander/README.md

 ./gradlew run
 ```

-It is recommended that whenever you get an unclear compilation error before submitting your change you do:
+It is recommended to run the following command when getting an unclear compilation error:
 ```
 ./gradlew clean run
 ```